xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 The huge benefit of reducing trading frequency is evident in another area.

-When your trading frequency is higher, it is hard to increase your risk/reward ratio, because in such a short period of time it is extremely unlikely to “suddenly” have huge returns.
+When your trading frequency is higher, it is hard to reduce your risk/reward ratio, because in such a short period of time it is extremely unlikely to “suddenly” have huge returns.
 Even though sometimes you will see “tremendous increases or decreases” in a market with huge volatility, trying to capture these tremendous increases or decreases is precisely the most risky behavior — it’s like trying to take coals from a fire.

-When you **actively** try to reduce trading frequency (notice that I say “actively”, while “unconsciously increasing trading frequency” is the passive behavior that traders have been pushed into by the market), you will discover that this is actually equivalent to actively decreasing your risk/reward ratio, because you actively decreased the numerator (return), without decreasing the denominator (risk).
+When you **actively** try to reduce trading frequency (notice that I say “actively”, while “unconsciously increasing trading frequency” is the passive behavior that traders have been pushed into by the market), you will discover that this is actually equivalent to actively increasing your risk/reward ratio, because you actively decreased the denominator (return), without decreasing the numerator (risk).

 When I first started, my trading frequency was also high.
 It was only after I understood, and started to actively reduce my trading frequency, that I realized that the amount of the return I required to satisfy me was constantly rising.
 I even gave myself the following rule:

 > **Before it increases 10x, treat it as if it doesn’t exist.**

 10x!
 This is a level of return that I never even imagined when my trading frequency was relatively high.
-Maybe I will change this multiple in the future, but this is a number that could only appear in my my mind after I had actively reduced my trading frequency many times over the long term.
+Maybe I will change this multiple in the future, but this is a number that could only appear in my mind after I had actively reduced my trading frequency many times over the long term.
 I couldn’t have imagined it before.

 It’s counterintuitive that in the market: